-Projects Funded with the Temporary Assistance for Needy Families Block Grant
+Other Projects Funded with the Temporary Assistance for Needy Families (TANF) Block Grant

-Item 365 of the 2004 Appropriations Act provides for a spending strategy designed to protect families at risk and facilitate the transition to economic self-sufficiency.
+Item 365 of the 2005 Appropriations Act provides for a spending strategy designed to protect families at risk and facilitate the transition to economic self-sufficiency.
 Federal TANF funds are being used to finance these strategies.
-Below is a description of the projects operated in SFY 2004.
+Below is a description of other TANF block grant projects, operated in SFY 2004.